 M/s.
 P.S.
 Bathla & Associates Practicing Company Secretary havecarried out the secretarial Audit for the financial year ended 31 March 2020 andsubmitted their Secretarial Audit Report in the format of MR-3 as annexed herewith thisreport as Annexure II' and forms part of this report.

 The Report is self explanatory and requires no comments.

 The Company has laid down Risk Management Policy.
 The Policy aims toidentify evaluate manage and monitor all types of risks which are associated with thebusiness of the Company.
 The Board as well as Audit Committee regularly overseas the riskmanagement process in the Company as required under 134(3)(n) of the Companies Act 2013and SEBI (Listing Obligations and Disclosure Requirements) Regulations 2015.
 The Companyis engaged in the manufacture of BOPP Films and has identified certain risks which mayaffect the performance of the Company.
 These include operational risks such as fluctuationin the prices of the raw materials which include petrol fluctuation in foreign exchangerates Labour problems regulatory risks Government Policy etc. We are of the opinionthat none of identified risk is such that which may threaten the existence of the Company.

 INTERNAL FINANCIAL CONTROL AND SYSTEMS

-The Extract of Annual Return pursuant to the provisions of Section 92 read with Rule 12of the Companies (Management and Administration) Rules 2014 for the Financial year2015-16 in the Form MGT-9 of the Company is annexed herewith as Annexure III and form partof this report.
+The Extract of Annual Return of the Company pursuant to the provisionsof Section 92 read with Rule 12 of the Companies (Management and Adminis-tration) Rules2014 for the financial year 2019-20 in the Form MGT-9 has been uploaded on Company'swebsite at http://www.owmnahar.com/ nahar_polyfilm/pdf/MGT-9.pdf

 PARTICULARS OF EMPLOYEES